atom/atom/CONTRIBUTING.md

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

-Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.
+Both issue lists are sorted by the total number of comments.
+While not perfect, the number of comments is a reasonable proxy for the impact a given change will have.

 If you want to read about using Atom or developing packages in Atom, the [Atom Flight Manual](https://flight-manual.atom.io) is free and available online.
 You can find the source to the manual in [atom/flight-manual.atom.io](https://github.com/atom/flight-manual.atom.io).